Revista Nebrija de Lingüística Aplicada a la Enseñanza de las Lenguas. Vol. 20. Núm. 40 (2026).

 counteract this reduced emotionality.
 In this sense, this study aims to examine whether a pedagogical

-intervention enhance the emotional content of learners written production by increasing meaningful
+intervention enhances the emotional content of learners’ written production by increasing meaningful

 encounters with emotional vocabulary and promoting deeper lexical-semantic processing.
 Among the